 EPA Plans to Issue Final Subsurface Vapor Intrusion Guidances

 EPA has made substantial progress during the past year in preparing its final guidances for the vapor intrusion pathway.
 EPA has extensively engaged stakeholders and considered extensive and substantive public comments received in 2011 and 2012.
-Additionally EPA has prepared external review drafts of the guidance documents for public input through May 24, 2013 (see above).
+Additionally EPA made available external review drafts of the guidance documents for public input.
 EPA is working to complete its work expeditiously and issue final subsurface vapor intrusion guidances so that it can be applied in forthcoming decisions.
-Prior comments as well as new comments can be viewed at Regulations.gov (EPA-HQ-RCRA-2002-0033).
+Comments received on the guidance documents can be viewed at Regulations.gov (EPA-HQ-RCRA-2002-0033).

 EPA Technical Documents and Tools Prepared to Support Guidance Development

 EPA has prepared several documents and tools, shown below, to support development of its Final Subsurface Vapor Intrusion Guidance.
 In addition, relevant research publications prepared by the EPA Office of Research and Development (see Related Links) will also be considered.

 - Background Indoor Air Concentrations of Volatile Organic Compounds in North American Residences (1990 – 2005): A Compilation of Statistics for Assessing Vapor Intrusion.

 - EPA's Vapor Intrusion Database: Evaluation and Characterization of Attenuation Factors for Chlorinated Volatile Organic Compounds and Residential Buildings.